brikteknologier/seraph/README.md

 __Arguments__

 * relationship - the relationship object with some changed properties
+* key, value (optional) - if a key and value is specified, only the property with that key will be updated. the rest of the object will not be touched.
 * callback - function(err). if err is falsy, the update succeeded.

 __Example__